brianberns/FYampaSynth/Readme.md

 # Modular Synthesizer Programming in F#
 ## Overview
 FYampaSynth is a modular music synthesizer in F# based on the ideas of Haskell's [Yampa](https://wiki.haskell.org/Yampa) and [YampaSynth](https://hackage.haskell.org/package/YampaSynth).
-It is based on the concept of a "signal function", which maps an input stream to an output stream:
+It is based on the concept of a "signal function", which maps an input signal to an output signal:
 ```
 type SignalFunction<'a, 'b> = Signal<'a> -> Signal<'b>
 ```